-Today we’ll look at Koninklijke BAM Groep nv (AMS:BAMNB) and reflect on its potential as an investment.
-Specifically, we’ll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.
+Today we'll look at Koninklijke BAM Groep nv (AMS:BAMNB) and reflect on its potential as an investment.
+To be precise, we'll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.

 What is Return On Capital Employed (ROCE)?

 ROCE measures the amount of pre-tax profits a company can generate from the capital employed in its business.
 All else being equal, a better business will have a higher ROCE.
 In brief, it is a useful tool, but it is not without drawbacks.
 Renowned investment researcher Michael Mauboussin has suggested that a high ROCE can indicate that 'one dollar invested in the company generates value of more than one dollar'.

 How Do You Calculate Return On Capital Employed?

 The formula for calculating the return on capital employed is: